WICG/import-maps/README.md

 <script type="importmap" src="import-map.json"></script>
 ```

-Because they affect all imports, any module import maps must be present and succesfully fetched before any module resolution is done.
-This means that module graph fetching, or any fetching of `import:` URLs, is blocked on module import map fetching.
+Because they affect all imports, any import maps must be present and succesfully fetched before any module resolution is done.
+This means that module graph fetching, or any fetching of `import:` URLs, is blocked on import map fetching.

 Similarly, attempting to add a new `<script type="importmap">` after any module graph fetching, or fetching of `import:` URLs, has started, is an error.
-The module import map will be ignored, and the `<script>` element will fire an error.
+The import map will be ignored, and the `<script>` element will fire an error.

 Multiple `<script type="importmap">`s are allowed on the page.
 (See previous discussion in [#14](https://github.com/domenic/package-name-maps/issues/14).)
 They are merged by an intentionally-simple procedure, roughly equivalent to the JavaScript code